Lolilop668/Final-Project/README.md

 ## Group

 Group 15.
 Members: Mathieu, Serghei, and Samy.
-We are exchange students from EISEA taking CPE393 at KMUTT.
+We are exchange students from ESIEA taking CPE393 at KMUTT.

 Instructors: Ajan Aye Hninn Khine and Ajan Naveed Sultan.